0

 Addressing Vitamin D Deficiency in Hepatitis C Patients

-Vitamin D is not just about bone health; it’s a key player in keeping our immune system in championship form, which is crucial when you’re up against something as tricky as hepatitis C.
+Vitamin D is not just about bone health; it’s a key player in keeping our immune system working, which is crucial when you’re up against something like hepatitis C.

 Fasting as an Immune-Boosting Strategy for Hepatitis C